SerNet/verinice/VeriniceCodingStyle.md

 > * Import lines can go over the limit because humans rarely see them (this also simplifies tool
 >   writing).

+## Documentation

+Exposed API elements must be commented with an appropriate Javadoc section.
+Please consult Item 44 of _Effective Java (2nd ed.)_ for details.

 ## Exception Handling

 Exceptions may never be ignored.
 All exception handling must be compliant to _Chapter 9: